Houssam-nxy/Houssam-nxy/README.md

 ## Projects

-Here are a few projects I'm proud of:

-- take a look
+Please take a moment to browse through my GitHub repositories to explore my projects in detail.

-Feel free to explore them and provide feedback!
+Feel free to take a look and provide any feedback you may have!

 ## Skills